Google to slash 12,000 jobs as tech industry layoffs surge - NewsBreak

 He said the layoffs reflect a "rigorous review" carried out by Google of its operations.
 The jobs being eliminated "cut across Alphabet, product areas, functions, levels and regions," Pichai said.

-The cuts represent just over 6% of Alphabet's workforce, which numbered 186,000 in September, according to a securities filing.
+The cuts represent just over 6% of Alphabet's workforce, which numbered 186,000 as of September, according to a securities filing.
+Like numerous other large tech companies, Alphabet added thousands of workers durning the pandemic and is now moving to cut costs ahead of a possible economic recession later this year.

 Laid-off employees in the U.S. will receive a severance package starting at 16 weeks salary plus two weeks for every additional year at Google, as well as six months of health care, job placement services and immigration support.